 In the Big Book, Bill’s Story is told and through it you read, “My friend suggested what then seemed a novel idea.
 He said, “Why don’t you choose your own conception of God?”
 This is such a great question.
-There are so many people who are afraid to recover from an addiction because they believe it revolves around believing in God.
+Many people are afraid to recover from addiction because they believe it revolves around believing in God.
 The truth, however, is simple.
-You can create your own conception of “God”.
+You can create your own conception of “God.”

 Step 2 of Alcoholics Anonymous states, “We came to be aware that a Power greater than ourselves could restore us to sanity.”
 You get to decide what that Power is in your life.
 It can be God, the universe, or anything greater than yourself.

 You can start choosing your own conception of “God” by thinking about your beliefs.
 What is it that you believe in?
 Is there some Power you have looked to all your life?
-You might be a Christian, a buddhist, atheist, or anything else.
-No matter what aspects of life you have come from, is there something that you think has helped you get through the tough times.
+You might be a Christian, a Buddhist, an atheist, or anything else.
+No matter what aspects of life you have come from, you think has helped you get through the tough times.
 If there is, this might be the Power that helps you restore sanity in your life.

-You may want your Power in recovery to be something or someone that you feel loves you unconditionally.
+You may want your Power in recovery to be something, or someone that you feel loves you unconditionally.
 It is in human nature to want and need unconditional love.
-If you are going to overcome an addictive lifestyle, having that type of love could help a great deal.
+If you will overcome an addictive lifestyle, having that type of love could help a great deal.
 You will feel like someone or something is there for you no matter what.

 Recovery from an addiction is tough.
-There are things that happen in recovery, such as withdrawal and obstacles, that make staying sober difficult.
+Some things happen in recovery, such as withdrawal and obstacles, that make staying sober difficult.
 However, with that being said, you can overcome the addiction.
 If you can choose or state who your “God” is, you can be on the road to a long recovery.
 Your conception of “God” will be your go-to for guidance during your recovery process.

 Make your next step into recovery.
 Choose your own conception of “God” so you can have the Power in your life, helping to restore everything back into sanity.